microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

 ```

 Example 4:
-Using the copy-and-replace operator to manipulate multidimensional arrays.
+Using the copy-and-update operator to manipulate multidimensional arrays.

 ```qsharp
 function ElementaryMatrix(